silverbios/cs-mikrotik-bouncer-alt/README.md

   much more easily test new configs on the same or different devices.
   The app eats very low amount of resources (about 10 miliCore/24MB in peak)

+- incoming decisions are added to the cache in separate loop than items added to the Mikrotik, so there is a delay between acutal ip ban

 ### TODO

+- if  decision "origin" == "cscli", then trigger fw update immediately, this should help with manually added decisions via cslcli decision add ...
 - double check if there is an error after adding address, then if we try to update fw rule to new list:
   - if change to new list then it may be truncated ( missing entries)